ka9q/ka9q-radio/docs/ka9q-radio.md

 for a description of the standard definitions.

 **status** String; No default.
 Valid only in [global].
-Specifies the domain name of the metadata multicast group.
-In a change from earlier versions there is now only one status group per instance of *radiod*, and status information is multicast only in response to a command (which may be empty).
+Specifies the domain name of the control/status multicast group used for all channels in this instance of *radiod8.
 Not mandatory, but unset there will be no way to dynamically create new receiver channels or to control or monitor statically configured channels. *radiod* will deterministically hash this string to generate and advertise an IPv4 multicast address in the 239.0.0.0/8 block, along with a SRV DNS record of type _ka9q-ctl._udp with this name.

 **tos** Integer; default 48.
 Not valid in *modes.conf*.
 Sets the IP Type of Service (TOS) field used in all outgoing packets.
 See the